doctor-Livsy/robo_arb/README.rst

 * REFRESH_RATE : Update frequency of order books (default: 0.01s)
 * PRICE_DIFFERENCE : Minimal tickers price difference between exchanges
 * MARGIN : Margin value for execute trades (in USDT or BTC)

-Now the robot terminated by restarting the terminal.